msouth44/Meg-South/README.md

 # Meg South's Portfolio

-Welcome to my portfio showcasing python code that I have written during my time as an undergraduate student.
-The examples of code below was extracted from assignments and projects that have been completed as part of coursework.
+Welcome to my portfio showcasing python code that I have written during my time as a student.
+The examples of code below were extracted from assignments and projects that have been completed as part of undergraduate coursework.

-**BoxPlots**
+**Box Plots**

-Here is an example of [code that I wrote to create a series of boxplots](boxplot.md).
+Here is an example of [code that I wrote to create a series of boxplots](boxplot.md) showing reaction time in a dataframe.
 This was code that was written as part of an assignment.

 **For Loop & Conversion**